ywcui1990/numenta-apps/unicorn/README.md

 * Gulp/Webpack config settings for loading differing bundle/code for
   Desktop or Browser.
 Split build sources and targets for certain dirs?
   Sync with recent `nconf` work.
-* make real tests and make tests work
-* Setup eslint to run in package.json:scripts or gulp on build
 * Setup logging: Winston or Bunyan? => Joe thinking about it.
 * Errors are not that helpful so far, need to improve this
   * Seemed like webpack / babel build errors were not killing the 'npm start'